 Question: "What are the twelve tribes of Israel?"

-Answer: There is a difference between the twelve tribes of Israel and the twelve sons of Israel.
+Answer: The twelve tribes of Israel came from the twelve sons of Israel.
 “Israel” is the name that God gave Jacob (Genesis 32:28).
-His twelve sons are Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph, and Benjamin (Genesis 35:23-26; Exodus 1:1-4; 1 Chronicles 2:1-2).
-When the tribes inherited the Promised Land, Levi's descendants did not receive a territory for themselves.
+His twelve sons are Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph, and Benjamin (Genesis 35:23-26; Exodus 1:1–4; 1 Chronicles 2:1–2).
+When the tribes inherited the Promised Land, Levi’s descendants did not receive a territory for themselves (Joshua 13:14).
 Instead, they became priests and had several cities scattered throughout all of Israel.
-Joseph did not receive a tribe, either—Jacob had adopted Joseph’s two sons, Ephraim and Manasseh, essentially giving Joseph a double portion for his faithfulness in saving the family from famine (Genesis 47:11-12).
-This makes the tribes as listed in Joshua: Reuben, Simeon, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Benjamin, Ephraim, and Manasseh.
-Adding to the confusion, the tribe of Ephraim is sometimes referred to as the tribe of Joseph (Numbers 1:32-33).
+Joseph’s tribe was divided in two—Jacob had adopted Joseph’s two sons, Ephraim and Manasseh, essentially giving Joseph a double portion for his faithfulness in saving the family from famine (Genesis 47:11–12).
+This means the tribes who received territory in the Promised Land were Reuben, Simeon, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Benjamin, Ephraim, and Manasseh.
+In some places in Scripture, the tribe of Ephraim is referred to as the tribe of Joseph (Numbers 1:32–33).

 After King Solomon died, Israel split into two kingdoms.
 Judah, to the south, included Judah, Simeon, and Benjamin.
 The other tribes combined to make the kingdom of Israel in the north.
 Israel was destroyed by the Assyrians, and most of the Israelites were either killed or deported; the Israelites who remained most likely integrated with the kingdom of Judah.